Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

-We formalize this causal setting via three assumptions.
+We present three assumptions under which the experimental and observational samples can be combined to identify the causal parameter.

 Our identifying assumptions allow $(X,Y,R)$ to be discrete or continuous.
-For readability, we slightly abuse notation: for a random variable $W$, we use the symbol $f_W(\cdot \mid ...)$ to refer to its (conditional) probability mass function if $W$ is discrete, or its (conditional) density if $W$ is continuous.\footnote{Formally, $f_W(\cdot \mid ...)$ is our symbol for the Radon-Nikodym derivative.}
+For exposition, we slightly abuse notation: for a random variable $W$, we use $f_W(\cdot \mid ...)$ to denote its (conditional) probability mass function if $W$ is discrete, or its (conditional) density if $W$ is continuous.
+Formally, $f_W(\cdot \mid ...)$ is the Radon-Nikodym derivative.